BihelCharly/charlybihel_12_05102021/README.md

 #5 - Clone or Download the project [APP](https://github.com/BihelCharly/charlybihel_12_05102021)

-#6 - Open APP folder with your favorite IDE and go to the `api.js` file (inside src/api/api.js)
+#6 - Open APP folder with your favorite IDE and go to the `api.js` file (inside src/api/Api.js)

 #7 - Declare your localhost port from the API at line 5, with "axios.defaults.baseURL" (without / at the end)

 #8 - Open a new terminal and install all dependencies required with `yarn install`

 #9 - Launch the application with `yarn app` on Linux/Mac / or `yarn app-w` on Windows

+#10 - If you want to change datas between user 12 & user 18, then just click into one of the header elements (Accueil, Profil, Réglage, Communauté) and select your user

 ## Disclaimer